Erin woke up. Generally, this was an ordeal. Today, however, it was fairly easy. Because the real ordeal would come later.

-For the first time Erin felt at her hair.
+For the first time, Erin felt at her hair.
 She raised a hand and smelled her breath.
-She thought about the last time she’d brushed her teeth, taken a bath, or even used soap.
+She thought about the last time she’d brushed her teeth.
 Then she tried to shut down her mind.

 “Well, that settles that.
 I’m off to the city.”

 Erin walked through the grass.
 She wished there was a nice road to follow, but for some reason, no one bothered to pave a road through the empty wilderness.
 Come to that, she wondered again why anyone would build an inn in the middle of nowhere.